TGITS/docker-compose-examples/postgresql-docker-compose-examples/README.md

 ![The new connection in the Database Navigator view](./pics/access_pg_with_dbeaver_006.png)

 * You can now access your new (empty) database.
-  * You can found the created usr under `Roles`
+  * You can found the created user under `Roles`

 ![Accessing the new database from the Database Navigator view](./pics/access_pg_with_dbeaver_007.png)

 ## Accessing the PostgreSQL instance with the pgAdmin Desktop client

-When you [download pgAdmin 4](https://www.pgadmin.org/download/), it comes with a desktop runtime written in Electron.
+When you [download pgAdmin 4](https://www.pgadmin.org/download/), it comes with a desktop GUI written in Electron.
-Once pgAdmin is installed on your computer, it is under the subdirectory `runtime` with the name `pgAdmin4` or `pgAdmin4.exe` (on Windows).
+Once pgAdmin is installed on your computer, it is under the subdirectory `runtime` with the name `pgAdmin4` or `pgAdmin4.exe` on Windows.
 Executing this file will start the pgAdmin web application and the Electron application.
 The whole application require a lot of ressources of your system and DBeaver is probably a more lightweigth solution.
 However, pgAdmin is a very complete and powerful solution to work with a PostgreSQL instance.
 As such it is a matter of needs and preferences.

+To configure pgAdmin :

 * Run the desktop application (`pgAdmin4` or `pgAdmin4.exe` on Windows)
 * When the application is started, on your first run, you should have something similar to the next screenshot